 - Hyaluronic Acid – this active ingredient helps make and keep the skin ultra hydrated.
 It has been shown to aid the skin in locking in moisture for longer periods of time.

 - Alpha Hydroxy Acids.
 These are the better alternatives to harsh chemical peels and scrubs.
-Alpha hydroxy acids help breakdown dead skin to stimulate younger skin to surface.
+Alpha hydroxy acids help break down the dead skin to stimulate the younger skin to the surface.
 Continued use results to smooth, radiant, and even-toned skin.

 - Hydroquinone.
 If your primary aging problem is uneven-toned and blotchy skin, the anti-aging product that will work best for you will be one that contains hydroquinone.
 This active ingredient stops the production of melanin which gives color to the skin.

 - Antioxidants.
 That’s right!
-Antioxidants cannot only be derived from food but from topical application as well.
+Antioxidants cannot only be derived from food but from a topical application as well.
 Antioxidants protect the skin from free radicals and UV rays which damage skin cells.
 Some antioxidants like Vitamin C even stimulate the production of collagen and elastin to aid in skin repair and renewal

 When it comes to anti-aging products, it does not matter whether your beauty bottle costs $10 or $1,000.
 What’s really important is what’s inside and if what’s inside works for you.
 Lead a healthier lifestyle to help keep your skin firm and well-nourished inside and out.

 If you desire more drastic and immediate improvements on your aging skin, clinical procedures like fractional CO2 laser treatment, filler injections, red light therapy or, plastic surgery may be more appropriate for you.
 In which case, educate yourself about the risks and possible side effects involved.